 Take a city with no shortage of ice, put it right next door to Canada and you’ll find a perfect storm of hockey fanaticism.
 And that feeling goes both ways—ESPN The Magazine ranked the Buffalo Sabres No. 1 in their Big 4 professional sports franchises “Ultimate Standings” poll for “giving fans the most back for the emotion, money and time they invest in their teams.”
 Put it all together and you’ve got one of the best overall fan experiences in professional sports!

-Here’s how to make the most of your game-day experience.
+Here’s how to make the most of your game-day.

-Before or after the game, fans have been known to flock to the Pearl Street Grill & Brewery and the Irish Times.
+Before or after the game, fans have been known to flock to the Pearl Street Grill & Brewery.
 A block away from the Center is the Cobblestone District, a mix of late 19th and early 20th century brick buildings and cobblestone streets.
-Just across the street is (716) Food & Sport, a two-story mecca for sports fans featuring a 38-foot television screen and over 70 other flat-screens scattered throughout the The Cobblestone Bar, Handlebar, Swannie House and Lagerhaus 95 are the other closest nearby watering holes.
+Just across the street is Southern Tier Brewing Company, a two-story mecca for sports fans featuring a 38-foot television screen and over 70 other flat-screens scattered throughout the The Cobblestone Bar, Swannie House and Pizza Plant are the other closest nearby watering holes.